-William Waddill began his career 30 years ago in commercial banking and public accounting and has been in the biotechnology industry for over 25 years.
-Since 2016, he has served on the board of Protagonist Therapeutics, a Newark, CA clinical stage biopharmaceutical company and most recently was Senior Vice President and CFO of Calithera Bioscience, a clinical stage pharmaceutical company from 2014 to 2016.
-Prior to Calithera, Mr. Waddill was Senior Vice President and CFO of Colithera, Mr. Waddill served as the Senior Vice President and CFO of Ilypsa, Inc., a biotechnology company that was acquired in 2007 by Amgen, Inc. Before joining Ilypsa, he served as the founder and principal at Square One Finance, a financial consulting business, and Mr. Waddill served as Senior Director of Finance and Administration at Exelixis, Inc., a biotechnology company.
+Mr. Waddill began his career 35 years ago in commercial banking and public accounting and has been in the biotechnology industry for over 30 years.
+He currently serves on the boards of Protagonist Therapeutics and Annexon Biosciences, both clinical-stage biopharmaceutical companies.
+Mr. Waddill was Senior Vice President and CFO of Calithera Bioscience, from 2014 to 2016 and Senior Vice President and CFO at OncoMed Pharmaceuticals from 2007 to 2014, both of which are public clinical-stage biopharmaceutical companies.
+Priorto that, he served as the Senior Vice President and CFO of Ilypsa, Inc., a biotechnology company that was acquired in 2007 by Amgen, Inc. Before joining Ilypsa, he served as the founder and principal at Square One Finance, a financial consulting business.
 Mr. Waddill received a BS in accounting from the University of Illinois, Chicago, and certification as a public accountant (inactive) after working at PriceWaterhouseCoopers and Deloitte in Boston.

-Mr. Waddill's qualifications to serve on the Board include his extensive background in the biopharma industry, his financial expertise, executive leadership roles and experience as a director of other public companies.
+Mr. Waddill's qualifications to serve on the Board include his extensive background in the biopharma industry, his financial and audit expertise, executive leadership roles and experience as a director of other public companies.